Dame Cressida Dick forced out as Metropolitan Police Commissioner

 “He has left me no choice but to step aside as Commissioner of the Metropolitan Police Service.”

-Hours earlier, when asked by the BBC if she should step down she said: “I have absolutely no intention of going and I believe that I am and have been, actually for the last five years, leading a real transformation in the Met.”
+Hours earlier, when asked by the BBC if she should step down, Dame Cressida said: “I have absolutely no intention of going and I believe that I am and have been, actually for the last five years, leading a real transformation in the Met.”

 Mr Khan earlier this week indicated that Dame Cressida’s future hung in the balance over her response to problems with the culture within the Met, and how to restore the public’s confidence in the force.